magdor/GitPractice/GitPracticeNotes.md

 1. **git commit -a -m "message here"** the flag here is to add, so you don't have to do it separately again. it's combined within the commit.
 1. [this is the link to markdown info](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 1. [this is the link to Jen Tang's presentation](https://github.com/jentang/GitDRI)
+1. **git clone** copying a repository and making a local copy onto your computer.
+Don't do it inside your own repository, but put it elsewhere. git clone LINK. git clone https://github.com/jentang/GitDRI/